Skip to main content UVA Health logo of UVA Health

 Why a Family Medical History Matters

-Matthew Thomas, ScM, CGC, a UVA Health genetic counselor, helps people understand if they are impacted by their family medical history.
-We asked him who should think about genetic counseling or screening for brain aneurysms.
+Matthew Thomas, ScM, CGC, a UVA Health genetic counselor, helps people understand their risk.
+We asked him who should think about screening or genetic counseling for brain aneurysms.

 Should I Be Screened for Brain Aneurysms?